St. Lucia

 Warm Cacao Banana Bread w/ caramelized sauteed banana, chocolate and hazelnut spread

-Breakfast each morning is complimentary, overlooks the Pitons, and was one of my favorite parts of the trip.
-I am typically not a huge breakfast person, but this was worth waking up early for.
-With a focus on local fruits, freshly baked breads, and the energizing power of cacao, I couldn’t wait to go to sleep just so I could wake up and eat—we were the first in the restaurant every morning 😇
+Breakfast each morning was complimentary, overlooked the Pitons, and was one of my favorite parts of the trip.
+With a focus on local fruits, freshly baked breads, and the energizing power of cacao, I couldn’t wait to go to sleep just so I could wake up and eat — we were the first in the restaurant every morning 😇

-The menu is a la carte (vs. buffet style) but you can order as much / whatever you would like.
+The menu is a la carte (vs. buffet style) and you can order as much of whatever you’d like.
 Before our meal each morning, they served us a colorful fruit platter and fresh wellness smoothie.
 The fact that everything is basically grown on site made it the most mouth watering start to every day.

-Hotel Chocolate employs truly sustainable, climate-resilient farming methods, such as biodiverse shade-growing.
-They’ve also helped revitalise the cacao industry across the island by distributing tens of thousands of high-quality cacao seedlings and by paying premium prices for every cacao bean each farmer grows.
+Hotel Chocolate employs truly sustainable, climate-resilient farming methods, like biodiverse shade-growing.
+They’ve helped revitalize the cacao industry across the island by distributing tens of thousands of high-quality cacao seedlings and paying premium prices for every cacao bean each farmer grows.